BubbleNet: Inferring micro-bubble dynamics with semi-physics-informed deep learning: Introduction

 \section{Introduction}

 Machine learning (ML) has achieved tremendous success in the last decade due to the availability of big data and computer resources.
-ML is the study of computer algorithms that allow computer programs to automatically improve through experience \cite{Mitchell1997}.
-The success of AlphaGo burst the public's interest by showing the huge potential of machine learning and artificial intelligence \cite{Silver2016, Silver2017}.
-The ML techniques shows promising results, specifically in genomics \cite{aFold, geno}, public health \cite{med2, ph1, ph2, cov1, cov2}, and medicine \cite{med1, med3, ct, ct2}, both are becoming more significant in our aging societies.
+ML is the study of algorithms that allows computer programs to automatically improve their performance through experience \cite{Mitchell1997}.
+AlphaGo burst the public's interest by showing the huge potential of machine learning and artificial intelligence \cite{Silver2016, Silver2017}.
+The ML techniques is becoming a promising research method in diverse scientific fields, specifically in genomics \cite{aFold, geno}, public health \cite{med2, ph1, ph2, cov1, cov2}, and medicine \cite{med1, med3, ct, ct2}.

 Deep neural networks (DNNs), as one of the most prominent tools of ML, have been adopted to tackle various physics problems including turbulence \cite{turbulence}, flow control \cite{flowcontrol}, heat transfer \cite{heattransfer}, and combustion \cite{combustion}.
 These deep learning applications have grown drastically in recent years, mainly on learning physical equations and inferring dynamics.
-Numerous novel frameworks has henceforth been proposed: SINDy \cite{sindy} and PDE-FIND \cite{pdefind}, using sparse regression to identify the governing equations for nonlinear dynamic systems; Graph Kernel Network \cite{graphnet}, Fourier Neural Operator \cite{fno} and MeshfreeFlowNet \cite{meshnet}, using convolutional neural networks to learn image mapping the physics fields; Deep potential \cite{deeppot}, DeePMD \cite{deepmd} and DeePCG \cite{deepcg}, using deep neural nets to map the molecular potentials at the microscale.
+Numerous frameworks has henceforth been proposed, such as SINDy \cite{sindy} and PDE-FIND \cite{pdefind}, using sparse regression to identify the governing equations for nonlinear dynamic systems; Graph Kernel Network \cite{graphnet}, Fourier Neural Operator \cite{fno} and MeshfreeFlowNet \cite{meshnet}, using convolutional neural networks to learn image mapping physics fields; Deep potential \cite{deeppot}, DeePMD \cite{deepmd} and DeePCG \cite{deepcg}, using deep neural nets to map the molecular potentials at the microscale.
 In 2018, Raissi et al. \cite{pinn, pinn1, pinn2} proposed a deep learning framework called physics-informed neural networks (PINNs) for identifying and inferring dynamics of physical systems governed by partial differential equations (PDEs).
 The strategy of PINN can be simplified as encoding governing PDEs into the loss function as a soft physics constraint, namely the 'physics-informed' part.
-Based on PINN, Lu et al. then proposed DeepXDE \cite{deepxde} and DeepONet \cite{deeponet}, the refined versions of PINNs, for learning and inferring nonlinear operators of PDEs, which were later applied to electroconvection multiphysics \cite{deeponeta} and hypersonics \cite{deeponetb}.
+Based on PINN, Lu et al. proposed DeepXDE \cite{deepxde} and DeepONet \cite{deeponet}, the refined versions of PINNs, for learning and inferring nonlinear operators of PDEs, which were later applied to electroconvection multiphysics \cite{deeponeta} and hypersonics \cite{deeponetb}.